Canva Review — All the Pros and Cons

 Canva has been traditionally associated with the creation of visual assets — but thanks to the addition of its ‘Canva Docs’ feature, it now facilitates more text-based content creation.

-As its name suggests, Canva Docs lets you create documents and can, if desired, be used as a simple alternative to desktop publishing apps like Microsoft Word.
+As its name suggests, Canva Docs lets you create documents and it can, if desired, be used as a simple alternative to desktop publishing apps like Microsoft Word.

 Adding elements in Canva Docs